kreier/ml/README.md

 ## History

+- __July 2024__ Reactivated the [https://kreier.github.io/jetson-car/](https://kreier.github.io/jetson-car/) project.
+The hardware is from 2019 (NVIDIA) but the software is still Ubuntu 18.04 LTS.
+Updates brake simple things like `make` and `gcc`.
-- __February 2020__ The Jetson car is purcheased, Wifi module and 7" display as well.
+- __February 2020__ The Jetson car is purchased, Wifi module and 7" display as well.
 Needs completion - without students due to COVID-19
 - __December 2019__ On [hackster.io](https://hackster.io) starts a new competition [AI at the Edge Challenge](https://www.hackster.io/contests/NVIDIA) where you can win a Jetson Nano.
 I apply and eventually just buy one from [arrow](https://www.arrow.com/)
 - __March 2019__ posenet runs in the browser with new RX470 with 43 fps
 - __December 2018__ TensorFlow.lite in a browser on my iPhone 7 runs at 6 fps, demonstrated in Seoul